FitzwilliamMuseum/egyptiancoffins/_deathonthenile/conference.md

 layout: coffins
 ---

-The Fitzwilliam Museum, University of Cambridge hosted a conference on ancient Egyptian coffins, at the Judge Business School from 7–9 April 2016.
+The Fitzwilliam Museum, University of Cambridge hosted a conference on ancient Egyptian coffins, which coincided with the 'Death on the Nile' exhibition at the Judge Business School from 7–9 April 2016.

 The themes of the conference focused on three areas: